-To change from one curriculum to another or change from special credit status: Students must request an interview with the Director of Admissions to discuss changing programs.
-When a program change is approved by the Director of Admissions, the program change becomes effective at the beginning of the ensuing semester.
+To change from one curriculum to another or change from special credit status: Students must request an interview in the Admissions Office to discuss changing programs.
+When a program change is approved in the Admissions Office, the program change becomes effective at the beginning of the ensuing semester.